The world is bypassing an outlandish phase.

 I don’t know.

-Ever since Infinity War, I’ve quit 3 jobs, found solace in writing, and gained a ton of weight.
+Ever since Infinity War, I’ve quit 3 jobs, found love for writing, and gained a ton of weight.

 At the moment, we are all confined to homes, hopefully with our loved ones, befuddled about what the future holds.